ioskrew/SwiftLayout/README.md

 ## AnchorsBuilder

-`AnchorsBuilder`` is a DSL builder for Anchors types that aids in the creation of autolayout constraints between views.
+`AnchorsBuilder` is a DSL builder for `Anchors` types that aids in the creation of autolayout constraints between views.
-It is mainly used within anchors, a method of Layout.
+It is mainly used within `anchors`, a method of Layout.

 ### Anchors